-Once you create and implement your Scorecard you are rewarded the ability with a more objective way to prioritize features.
-Just click the linked number above your status (the Aha! score will be 0 by default).
-You can edit the values of your various metrics by moving each slider left or right, or by typing a valid value directly into the box above each metric.
+Once you create and implement your scorecard, you are rewarded with a more objective way to prioritize features.
+Just click the Aha! score number on a feature.
+You can edit the values of your various metrics by moving each slider left or right or by typing a valid value directly into the box above each metric.

-The Aha!
-Score is now the leading indicator of feature priority.
-You can drag features to new rank order on the Features Board (shown), customize the feature cards to display key details supporting the score, evaluate each release more closely on the Details view, and provide custom views on the List screen.
+The Aha! score is now the leading indicator of feature priority.
+Drag features to new rank order on the Features > Board view.

-Features can also be re-ranked in a release automatically by Score (or other criteria shown below).
-To rank a release by score, just click on the drop-down arrow in the upper right corner of the release column in the Features > Board and select Score.
+Features can also be reranked in a release automatically by score or other criteria shown below.
+To rank a release by score, just click on the More options button in the upper-right corner of the release column in the Features > Board and select Score.

 If you are ready to customize your scorecard further, try advanced scorecard equations.